stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 ## Best Practices

-It´s recommended to use the same idempotent key again when the client system does not receive a response from the API, for example HttpStatusCode:
+It´s recommended to use the same idempotent key again when the client system does not receive a response from the API, for example, HttpStatusCode:

 * 408 Request Timeout
 * 409 Conflict